 Coffee Industry Overview

-The United States is the largest coffee consuming country in the world and a key geographic market for Swiss Water.
+The United States is among the largest coffee consuming markets in the world and a key geographic market for Swiss Water.
 According to the National Coffee Association’s 2017 US Coffee Drinking Trends Report, 64% of the population drinks coffee, making coffee the most consumed beverage, outpacing water, soft drinks, and tea.

 Gourmet coffees are premium varieties of coffees, particularly Arabica.
 Gourmet coffee beverages include coffee brewed from high-quality coffee as well as coffee drinks such as espressos, cappuccinos and lattes.
 According to the National Coffee Association’s 2018 “National Coffee Drinking Trends” Report, while overall past-day consumption of coffee increased 2% from 2017 to 2018, gourmet coffee grew significantly, with 41% of the population drinking gourmet coffee in the past-day, up from 31% in the year 2016.